vcwebio/conteco.controlplane.base/conteco/assets/CURRENT-WORK-LIST.md

 Operational modules are made available to the next structural layer which deals with a solution.
 The solution consists of modules (could be seen as applications) and is in first instance local to one cluster.
 No firm ideas exist yet how this could be extended across multiple cluster however it is probably a master cluster with satellite clusters.

+### Modeco Base module

+Bring friendly names into conteco.module.* delivering a modeco.base.* that is ready for use.
+The friendly names are there for a reason, having meaning.
+Within modeco, there should be a facility to clone part of the module (multiple instances of), e.g. for multinode setup.

 ## Controlplane Console

 ### Client Console v1